 31 30 29 28 27 26 25 24

-Rese erved
+Reserved

 23 22 21 20 19 18 17 16

-Rese erved
+Reserved

 15 14 13 12 11 10 9 8

-Rese erved
+Reserved

 7 6 5 4 3 2 1 0

 Reserved TEXIF

-Bits Description
+Bits Description Description

 [31:1] Reserved Reserved.

-Timer External Capture Interrupt Flag
+[0] Timer External Capture Interrupt Flag

-[0] TEXIF This bit indicates the external capture interrupt flag status.
+This bit indicates the external capture interrupt flag status.

-TEXIF When TEXEN enabled, TxEX pin selected as external capture function, and a transition on TxEX pin matched the TEX_EDGE setting, this flag will set to 1 by hardware.
+TEXIF When TEXEN enabled, TxEX pin selected as external capture function, and a transition TxEX pin matched the TEX_EDGE setting, this flag will set to 1 by hardware.

+0 = TxEX pin interrupt did not occur.

 1 = TxEX pin interrupt occurred.

-0 = TxEX pin interrupt did not occur.

 Note: This bit is cleared by writing 1 to it.

-6.7 PWM Generator and Capture Timer (PWM)
+6.8 PWM Generator and Capture Timer (PWM)

-The NuMicro M058S has one set of PWM groups supporting a total of two sets of PWM generators, which can be configured as four independent PWM outputs, PWM0~PWM3, or as two complementary PWM pairs, (PWM0, PWM1) and (PWM2, PWM3) with 2 programmable Dead-zone generators.
+The NuMicro® M051 series has two sets of PWM groups supporting a total of four sets of PWM generators, which can be configured as eight independent PWM outputs, PWM0~PWM7, or as four complementary PWM pairs, (PWM0, PWM1), (PWM2, PWM3), (PWM4, PWM5) and (PWM6, PWM7) with 4 programmable Dead-zone generators.

 Each PWM generator has one 8-bit prescaler, one clock divider with 5 divided frequencies (1, 1/2, 1/4, 1/8, 1/16), two PWM Timers including two clock selectors, two 16-bit PWM counters for PWM period control, two 16-bit comparators for PWM duty control and one Dead-zone generator.
-The 2 sets of PWM generators provide four independent PWM period interrupt flags set by hardware when the corresponding PWM period down counter reaches 0.
+The 4 sets of PWM generators provide eight independent PWM period interrupt flags set by hardware when the corresponding PWM period down counter reaches 0.
 Each PWM period interrupt source with its corresponding enable bit can cause CPU to request PWM interrupt.
 The PWM generators can be configured as one-shot mode to produce only one PWM cycle signal or auto-reload mode to output PWM waveform continuously.

 When DZEN01 (PCR[4]) is set, PWM0 and PWM1 perform complementary PWM paired function; the paired PWM period, duty and Dead-zone are determined by PWM0 timer and Dead-zone generator 0.
-Similarly, the complementary PWM pairs of (PWM2, PWM3) are controlled by PWM2 timers and Dead-zone generator 2.
+Similarly, the complementary PWM pairs of (PWM2, PWM3), (PWM4, PWM5) and (PWM6, PWM7) are controlled by PWM2, PWM4 and PWM6 timers and Dead-zone generator 2, 4 and 6, respectively.
 Refer to figures below for the architecture of PWM Timers.